 Dr. Voddie T. Baucham, Jr.

 It is impossible to understand Voddie’s approach to the Bible without first understanding the path he has walked.
 Raised in a non-Christian, single-parent home, Voddie did not hear the gospel until he was in college.
 His journey to faith was a very unusual and intellectual one.
-Consequently, he understands what it means to be a sceptic, and knows what it’s like to try to figure out the Christian life without relying on the traditions of men.
+Consequently, he understands what it means to be a skeptic, and knows what it’s like to try to figure out the Christian life without relying on the traditions of men.
 As a result, he speaks to ‘outsiders’ in ways few Bible teachers can.

 African Christian University